Blosc/python-blosc/RELEASING.rst

 Announcing
 ----------

-* Send an announcement to the blosc, numpy list and python-announce lists.
+* Send an announcement to the blosc, pydata list and python-announce lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).